-The Online Genealogical Index (aka OGI) helps researchers avoid wasting time when looking at incomplete resources or by manually searching multiple sites to find the required records.
+The Online Genealogical Index (aka OGI) helps researchers avoid manually searching through multiple sites to find the correct locations and year ranges.
+They will save hours of research time by finding the exact website they need.

 * LDS Church members now have free access to Ancestry, findmypast and My Heritage by visiting this site: https://familysearch.org/partneraccess